Table of Contents

 The two small spaces known as the pericardial and pleural cavities (cavitas pericardialis and pleuralis), which house the heart and lungs respectively, and the larger peritoneal cavity (cavitas peritonealis), in which the majority of the abdominal organs are located, are called the human body cavities.
 The body cavities are covered with a serous membrane (tunica serosa).

-The body cavities of a growing child develop in the embryonic period, during the fourth to eighth week of development (to remember this: early development 1st-3rd, embryonic period 4th-8th, and foetal period 9th-38th week of development).
+The body cavities of a growing child develop in the embryonic period, during the fourth to eighth week of development (to remember this: early development 1st-3rd, embryonic period 4th-8th, and fetal period 9th-38th week of development).

 Before the third week of pregnancy, the trifoliate germinal disc is present with the three blastodermic layers (ectoderm, mesoderm, endoderm: the variously differentiated precursor cells) as a smooth embryonic disc, and the extraembryonic cavities (amniotic cavity and yolk sac) are already developed.

 At the end of the embryonic period, the embryonic tissue is separated from the extraembryonic tissue.
-At this time, the end of the eighth week, the shape of the body is already recognizable and nearly all organs are in their proper place.
+At this time, at the end of the eighth week, the shape of the body is already recognizable and nearly all organs are in their proper place.

 On incredibly rare occasions, the following facts are covered in the preliminary medical exam, and, for oral exams as well, you should only study these thoroughly if you have enough time or indications of the relevance hereof for the examiner.
 However, in order to understand the important symptoms resulting from these processes, everybody should have heard them at least once.
 They will be relevant in clinical studies at the latest.